AfaanBilal/form-builder/README.md

 ## Introduction
-**AMX Form Builder** is a web app that helps users create simple HTML forms with PHP backend.
+**AMX Form Builder** is a web app that helps users create simple HTML forms with PHP backend using simple drag-n-drop.
 The generated PHP file (yes, just *one* file) may be uploaded on any PHP-enabled web server.
 The submitted form data will be stored in a CSV file in the same directory as the php file.

 ## Contributing
 All contributions are welcome.
 Please create an issue first for any feature request